ammapanin/aserwaah.github.io/index.md

 Louvain.
 I study how risk and uncertainty shape economic decision making.
 I have a particular interest in understanding how contemporary religious institutions evolve to provide substitutes to insurance and other services that might otherwise be provided by formal markets.

-I apply insights from behavioural economics to develop descriptive models of decision making under risk.
-Two important areas of insight include motivated beliefs and components of prospect theory--such as probability weighting and loss aversion.
-A strand of my research focuses on how such preferences can be measured experimentally.
 I have experience running a variety of lab, field, and lab-type field experiments in what some coauthors insist on calling “exotic places”.